 The first principle, Scripture Interprets Scripture, is surely especially true for the Book of Revelation since at least half of its content is drawn from Old Testament concepts or text.
 When understanding what a “beast” is for example, we not only recall that Daniel established this symbolism for a National Ruler, but that Revelation 13 actually cites Daniel 7.
-To understand what Revelation means by “a Harlot” we recall that the Old Testament prophets repeatedly described Israel and Judah’s breach of their covenant with God as “harlotry”.
+To understand what Revelation means by ‘a Harlot’ we recall that the Old Testament prophets repeatedly described Israel and Judah’s breach of their covenant with God as ‘harlotry’ (Jeremiah 3:1; Ezekiel 16:30).
 The same goes for the use of numbers as symbols.
 Revelation cannot be understood without being familiar with the language of the Old Testament.

-The second principle of Biblical Interpretation is Context.
+The second principle of Biblical Interpretation is context.
 Without understanding the backdrop to the Book of Revelation we cannot possibly begin to understand its message.
 Too few of us understand the geo-political landscape of the first century.
-The Roman Empire was founded by a King (Julius Casar) who was never crowned Emperor – but his adopted son, Octavian, was (who modestly changed his name to ‘Augustus’ and took the family name of Julius as a title: Caesar).
-The Book of Revelation draws on this distinction by alluding to the first “emperor” (Augustus) riding a white horse (Revelation 6), and then to a different character- the first “king” in Revelation 17.
-Understanding this simple distinction and who these Emperors were will help us to understand the backdrop to the Book of Revelation.
+The Roman Empire was essentially founded by a King (Julius Caesar) who was never crowned Emperor – but his adopted son, Octavian, was (who had his name changed by decree of the Senate to the honorific Augustus and took the family name of Julius as a title – Caesar).
+The Book of Revelation draws on this distinction by alluding to the first “emperor” (Augustus) riding a white horse (Revelation 6), and then to a different character – the first king in Revelation 17.
+Understanding this simple distinction and who these emperors listed in Revelation 6 were will help the reader to begin to understand the backdrop to the Book of Revelation.

-The third principle of Hermeneutics, No Scripture Should Be Interpreted To Contradict The Overall Message of Scripture.
-This is not to force a Scripture to mean something that it was not intended to mean, rather it assumes that since the Bible has One Author (though many Pen-men) its message will be integrated, coherent, and without contradiction.
-Any apparent contradiction is probably an issue of poor interpretation (and therefore even poor translations) than it is an actual contradiction.
+The third principle of Hermeneutics, no Scripture should be interpreted to contradict the overall message of Scripture.
+This is not to force a Scripture to mean something that it was not intended to mean, rather it assumes that since the Bible has One Author (though many “Pen-men”) its message will be integrated, coherent, and without contradiction.
+Any apparent contradiction is probably an issue of poor interpretation (and even poor translations) than it is an actual contradiction.